danieldiamond/gitlab-analytics/.gitlab/issue_templates/OKR Project Plan Template.md

 |------------------------|------------------------------------------------------------------------------|
 | XX.XX.XX               | [Child Epic Name](Link)                                                      |

+## Integration Epic

+Design epic where Data Engineering and Data Analysts can meet in the middle and develop designs and mock ups of work product.
+This can be a sample snowflake table with 1 row of data and a sample dashboard visualization.
+This integration epic should be completed no later than the middle of the OKR.

 <!-- Work Products (Child Epic) -->
 <!-- List the child epics/parent issues that represent the work product-->